-d) Employee Responsibilities:
+Employee Responsibilities:

-- (1) Read, understand, and comply with the control methods set out in the Exposure Control Plan. - (2) Complete training provided by employer. - (3) Perform work tasks / activities in accordance to the plan and safe work practices defined by the employer. - (4) Stop work if the plan is not fully and properly implemented. - (5) Use the appropriate equipment (including attachments), PPE respiratory protection and management techniques for housekeeping. - (6) Report to the Supervisor any unsafe condition / act or changes in the work. - (7) Report to the supervisor any equipment or tool defect.
+- 1. Read, understand, and comply with the control methods set out in the Exposure Control Plan. - 2.
+Complete training provided by employer. - 3.
+Perform work tasks/activities in accordance to the plan and safe work practices defined by the employer. - 4.
+Stop work if the plan is not fully and properly implemented. - 5.
+Use the appropriate equipment (including attachments), PPE respiratory protection and management techniques for housekeeping. - 6.
+Report to the Supervisor any unsafe condition/act or changes in the work. - 7.
+Report to the supervisor any equipment or tool defect.

-4. What is Silica and where does it come from?
+What is Silica and Where does it come from?

-- a) Crystalline silica is an important industrial material used in the construction industry. - b) Quartz, the most common form of silica, is a component of: sand, rock, concrete, brick, block and mortar.
-Refer to SDS information for percent of content. - c) Silica dust is hazardous when very small ("respirable") particles are inhaled.
-These respirable dust particles can penetrate deep into the lungs and bring about disabling and sometimes fatal conditions including: cancer, lung effects, immune effects and kidney effects. - d) Employees' may be exposed to silica at the worksite when cutting, sawing, drilling, chipping, operating crushing machines, mixing concrete and mortar, sweeping, and during demo etc.
+- 1. Crystalline silica is an important industrial material used in the construction industry. - 2.
+Quartz, the most common form of silica, is a component of: sand, rock, concrete, brick, block and mortar.
+Refer to SDS information for percent of content. - 3.
+Silica dust is hazardous when very small ("respirable") particles are inhaled.
+These respirable dust particles can penetrate deep into the lungs and bring about disabling and sometimes fatal conditions, including: cancer, lung effects, immune effects and kidney effects. - Employees may be exposed to silica at the worksite when cutting, sawing, drilling, chipping, operating crushing machines, mixing concrete and mortar, sweeping, and during demo etc.

-5. Six Requirements for implementing an effective Silica Exposure Control Plan
+Six Requirements for implementing an effective silica exposure control plan